Flavor changing interactions confronted with meson mixing and hadron colliders: Flavor anomalies

 \subsection{$b\rightarrow s$ transitions}

-The $b\rightarrow s$ transitions not consistent with the SM predictions have been observed in the LHCb data \cite{LHCb:2014vgu,LHCb:2015svh,Descotes-Genon:2013wba,Hiller:2014yaa,Descotes-Genon:2015uva}, which has triggered a multitude of new physics studies in the context of $Z^\prime$ models.
+The $b\rightarrow s$ transitions not consistent with the SM predictions have been observed in the LHCb data \cite{LHCb:2014vgu,LHCb:2015svh,Descotes-Genon:2013wba,Hiller:2014yaa,Descotes-Genon:2015uva}, which has triggered a multitude of new physics studies in the context of $\zp$ models.
 Some of them which are of interest to us reside on the $SU(3)_C \times SU(3)_L \times U(1)_N$ gauge group.
-It is true that there are several ways to arrange the fermion content under this gauge symmetry, and these arrangements have an impact on the precise neutral current mediated by $Z^\prime$ boson.
-However, the impact is mininum as far as collider physics goes.
-If there are new exotic fermions that couple to the $Z^\prime$ boson and are sufficiently light, the collider limits based on dilepton searches will be weakened due to the presence of a new and significant decay mode.
-Besides collider physics, the mass difference of the four meson systems investigate also place a bound on the $Z^\prime$ mass.
+It is true that there are several ways to arrange the fermion content under this gauge symmetry, and these arrangements have an impact on the precise neutral current mediated by $\zp$ boson.
+However, the impact is minimal as far as collider physics goes.
+If there are new exotic fermions that couple to the $\zp$ boson and are sufficiently light, the collider limits based on dilepton searches will be weakened due to the presence of a new and significant decay mode.
+Besides collider physics, the mass difference of the four meson systems also places a bound on the $\zp$ mass.
 That said, we will assess whether these interpretations to explain the $b \rightarrow s$ anomaly are indeed viable.
+In \cite{Descotes-Genon:2017ptp}, the authors considered a model similar to ours but with five lepton generations.
+The SM quarks possess the same quantum numbers as ours.
+If the exotic leptons in \cite{Descotes-Genon:2017ptp} are sufficiently heavy to not contribute to the $\zp$ decay width, the aforementioned collider limits are also applicable.
+In order to fit the $b\rightarrow s \ell \ell$ anomaly, according to the recent global fits one needs $C_9^\mu=-C_{10}^\mu \simeq -0.6$.
+Being $C_9^\mu$ and $C_{10}^\mu$ the Wilson coefficients that contribute to new physics present in the effective Hamiltonian described in Eq.
+(30) of \cite{Descotes-Genon:2017ptp}.
+In \cite{Descotes-Genon:2017ptp} however, two quantities are important $r_{B_s}$ and $C_9^\mu$, with the former controlling the bound from the $B_s$ mixing and the latter the $b\rightarrow s \ell \ell$ anomaly.
+The 3-3-1 model could explain the LHCb anomaly without being excluded by $B_s$ mixing if $C_9^\mu=-C_{10}^\mu \simeq -0.6$ and $r_{B_s}\simeq 0.1$.
+However, $r_{B_s}=347 \times 10^3 (m_W/m_{\zp})^2 d^2$, and $C_9^\mu =11.3 \times 10^3 (m_W/m_{\zp})^2 d$, where $d=-0.005$ is a parameter that depends on the entries of the quark mixing matrices relevant for $B_s$ mixing ($d = (V_{L}^{D})_{32}^*(V_{L}^{D})_{33}$).
+This value was assigned to obey the current bound.
+When we use our parameterizations, the parameter d takes the following values: $0.101$ and $0.000101$ for the parameterizations 1 and 2 respectively.